Speechpad/FootControl/README.md

 ### Windows Users

-[Download the Latest Version](https://github.com/Speechpad/FootControl/blob/master/SpeechpadFootControl.exe?raw=true) of the EXE to your preferred location on your hard drive.
+[Download the Latest Version](https://github.com/Speechpad/FootControl/blob/master/Speechpad%20Foot%20Control.exe?raw=true) of the EXE to your preferred location on your hard drive.

 Double click the EXE.
 You will see the Speechpad icon in your system tray.

 That's it!

-### Mac and Linux Users

-Instructions TBD

 ##Suported Foot Pedals